An eggnog mousse cake on a dacquoise base. Photo by Allie Cooper | Wikimedia Commons.

 FRITTER

 Food that has been dipped in batter and deep fried or sautéed.
-They can be savory or sweet, such as apple fritters.
+They can be savory like corn fritters or sweet like apple fritters.

-Continue To Page 4: Terms With G To L
+Continue The Next Page: Terms With G To L

 Return To The Article Index Above